OthankQ/100-days-of-code/r1-log.md

 ### R1D86

 Still working on the video browsing website.
 Had it render a list of videos by sending an API request to Youtube.
 Getting a good grasp on getting a child component to talk to a parent component by passing down a callback function as props.

+### R1D87

+Started the Redux part of the lecture, and so far so good!
+Built a basic React web app with state that can be passed down as props.
+Planning to add in API request functionality using Axios